ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/EXPERIMENTS.md

   cord distance.
 - Reviewer CSV fields are blank by design.
 The NIfTI IDs and CSV rows were cross-checked one-to-one after export.

+## 2026-08-02 — Marseille robustness run prepared, not launched

+- Scope is fixed to the 20 T2w scans already present on Romane: 10 subjects ×
+  two sessions.
+No additional dataset was downloaded or requested.
+- Added a resumable RootletSeg → cord segmentation → deterministic split batch runner.
+It refuses GPU execution unless `GPU_SLOT_BOOKED=1`, a Romane slot, and a CUDA device are all explicit; the worker runs under `set_slot`.
+- Dry run found exactly 20 inputs and performed no inference or output writes.
+  The missing-booking refusal path was also exercised successfully.
+- Added non-registered session metrics: per-level dorsal-fraction difference, support-volume relative difference, level-presence agreement, and fallback- fraction difference.
+Voxelwise session Dice is intentionally excluded.
+- Interpretation gate: these outputs can expose instability and failure cases, but cannot establish dorsal/ventral correctness.
+A small expert-labelled attachment set is still the only route to balanced class metrics.
+- Next action: book a Romane GPU slot, run the fixed 20-scan batch, then rank high-instability/high-fallback scans for expert review rather than adding data.